-The brothel in Pompeii famously had erotic painting on the walls but many normal houses also had similar erotic frescoes.
-Several high quality erotic frescoes are on display in the Secret Room.
+The brothel in Pompeii famously had erotic paintings on the walls but many normal houses also had similar erotic frescoes.
+Several high-quality erotic frescoes are on display in the Secret Room.
 The museum also has the best pygmy paintings from Pompeii, many involving sexual themes.
 Pygmies were popular themes in art in the decades prior to Pompeii and Herculaneum being destroyed by the eruption of Mt Vesuvius.

 Frescoes in the National Museum of Archaeology in Naples

 The museum has a large collection of frescoes from mostly Pompeii and Herculaneum.
 These show the rich variety of wall paintings used in buildings in Roman times.